SpaceVim/SpaceVim/docs/roadmap.md

   - [x] register project function with description
   - [x] update todo list when switch project
   - [x] make `one` coloscheme support treesitter
+  - [x] quit git log win when it is last win

 ## Completed